hiveot/hiveot.github.io/index.md

 STG's can be extended with plugins to also act as a gateway for 3rd party IoT devices such as ZWave and one-wire, and for services such as a mDNS discovery, directory service and web server for user interaction.

-The burden of proper security lies with the STG.
+The burden of proper security lies therefore with the STG.
 Gateway providers must be committed to ensure their gateways are up to date with security patches, similar to Windows, Android devices or iPhones.
 While the risk doesn't disappear it is much more managable than requiring this for every single Thing itself.

 ## WoST Compliance